ergest/sql_patterns/Book/chap3.md

 ## Common Table Expressions (CTEs)
 CTEs or Common Table Expressions are temporary views whose scope is limited to the current query.
 They are not stored in the database; they only exist while the query is running and are only accessible in that query.
 They act like subqueries but are easier to understand and use.

 CTEs allow you to break down complex queries into simpler, smaller self-contained modules.
-By connecting them together we can solve just about any complex query

-The same thing applies to complex queries.
-Every complex query can and should be broken down into smaller, simpler modules known as CTEs.
-These CTEs should have a single purpose or responsibility so you can write, test and debug them independently.
+By connecting them together we can solve just about any complex query.
+One of the key requirements is that these CTEs should not try to do too much.
+They should have a single purpose or responsibility so you can write, test and debug them independently.

 _Side Note: Even though CTEs have been part of the definition of the SQL standard since 1999, it has taken many years for database vendors to implement them.
 Some versions of older databases (like MySQL before 8.0, PostgreSQL before 8.4, SQL Server before 2005) do not have support for CTEs.
 All the modern cloud vendors have support for CTEs